peteroupc/numbers-java/api/com.upokecenter.numbers.EDecimal.md

  exponent.
 * `EDecimal Reduce​(EContext ctx)`<br>
- Returns an object with the same numerical value as this one but with trailing zeros removed from its mantissa (significand).
+ Returns an object with the same numerical value as this one but with trailing zeros removed from its significand.
 * `EDecimal Remainder​(EDecimal divisor,
          EContext ctx)`<br>
  Finds the remainder that results when dividing two arbitrary-precision